 Do they perceive their environment?
 Do they have a memory?
-Could they have a nervous system? " The answer is almost certainly YES.
 High School Humanities and Social Sciences.
 Indra's Net: Defending Hinduism's eBook: Rajiv Malhotra: Amazon.co.uk: Books.
 I was inititially attracted to this book because I recently began working on a Buddadharma text and need to bone up on Indra's Net because of its central role in Hua Yen Buddhism.

 I wanted to get a nuanced Hindu perspective-- with Brahman, and not emptiness, as the noumenal foundation of the Net--and this book provided it, to a limited extent.
 However, because this book is essentially about "defending Hinduism's philosophical unity," it did not deeply consider the Vedic view of Indra's Net versus the Buddhist.
 What this book does deeply consider, however, is how modern and post-modern intellectual forces in the West are conspiring to de-legitimize Hinduism as a genuine and coherent religion.
-WhooshUp: "Later Heidegger" podcast by Sean Kelly.
+And according to Malhotra, the reason they do this is "to protect Western hegemony. " WhooshUp: "Later Heidegger" podcast by Sean Kelly.
 Nikolai Fyodorovich Fyodorov.
 Nikolai Fyodorovich Fyodorov (Russian: Никола́й Фёдорович Фёдоров; surname also Anglicized as "Fedorov") (June 9, 1829 – December 28, 1903) was a Russian Orthodox Christian philosopher, who was part of the Russian cosmism movement and a precursor of transhumanism.

 Fyodorov advocated radical life extension, physical immortality and even resurrection of the dead, using scientific methods.
 Biography Beyond the Anthropo(s)cene: Bracketing an Era.
 This week we focused on Integral Ecology with An Overview of Integral Ecology by Sean Esbjorn- Hargens and Michael Zimmerman.